Hong Kong Junta: American involvement in the Philippines

 The United States Asiatic Squadron, commanded by George Dewey, having been ordered to Hong Kong by then Assistant Secretary of the Navy Theodore Roosevelt, had arrived there on 17 February 1898 and had been directed to prepare for war with Spain.

 In Singapore, a businessman who had lived in the Philippines, Howard.
 W. Bray, sought out Aguinaldo and facilitated a meeting with meeting with U.S. Consul E. Spencer Pratt.
 In the meeting, conducted late at night in a public house with Bray and Leyba acting as interpreters, (Note: Bray spole halting Spanish, Leyba spoke good Spanish and had some proficiency in English.)
-Pratt informed Aguinaldo that the U.S. was now at war with Spain, inquired about the revolution, and opined, "As long as the Spanish have failed to fulfill their obligations under the Treaty of Biaknabato, you have the right to resume the revolution." and "Now is the time for you to strike.
+Pratt informed Aguinaldo that the U.S. was now at war with Spain, inquired about the revolution, and opined, "As long as the Spanish have failed to fulfill their obligations under the Treaty of Biaknabato, (Note: Referring to the Pact of Biak-na-Bato.) you have the right to resume the revolution." and "Now is the time for you to strike.
 Ally yourselves with America and you will surely defeat the Spanish."
 (Note: As quoted by Aguinaldo.
 Further quotes and more detail there.)
 (Note: An account of the meeting and some of its outcomes, including a summary of an agreement allegedly drafted for approval by U.S. President McKinley, appear in a book later authored by a friend of Bray.)
 Aguinaldo returned to Hong Kong.
 (Note: Accounts of meetings in Singapore between Aguinaldo and Pratt and in Hong Kong between Aguinaldo and Wildman vary considerably.)
 The Junta had presumed initially that the Spanish–American War, begun in April, would be confined to the Atlantic Ocean, and that the U.S. squadron would intercept Spanish reinforcements which were sent to the Philippines.
 While Aguinaldo was in Singapore, the Junta had been negotiating terms for reconciliation with representatives of Spain in Hong Kong but, with Spain focused on war with the United States, these negotiations came to nothing.
 On 25 April, the United States squadron had received orders to proceed to the Philippines.
 Aguinaldo and his entourage arrived back in Hong Kong under assumed names on 1 May.
 Aguinaldo was expecting, based on his discussions in Singapore, that the Americans would provide transport for him to return to the Philippines.
 This was discussed in Junta meetings where Aguinaldo was re-designated as Junta president and it was decided that he should return.
 The USS McCulloch transported Aguinaldo with thirteen Junta members on a subsequent 17 May voyage, arriving in Cavite two days later.